Tuistmessiah/ci-cd/readme.md

 # Content

- - CSS/HTML content to know for quizz
+ - CSS/HTML/Fetch API content to know for quiz
  - How to setup a CI/CD

+### 🧪 What You Should Understand to Score Well:
+ - How HTML tags create structure.
+ - How to link CSS to HTML.
+ - The purpose of semantic tags: header, main, footer, etc.
+ - Basic CSS properties for layout and color.
+ - How Flexbox helps center or arrange elements.
+ - The importance of classes (.box) and IDs (#header) in styling.
+ - How to use `fetch` and handle its response

-# HTML / CSS
+# HTML / CSS / Fetch API

-## 🧠 Understanding the HTML and CSS (For Beginners)
+### 🧠 Understanding the HTML and CSS (For Beginners)

 This project contains a basic static webpage designed using HTML and CSS.
 Studying the structure and styles here will help you prepare for any web basics test, including those related to layout, elements, and styling principles.